 Do I need to bring an external hard drive?

 Whichever workshop you enroll in, if you wish to take your content home with you, you will need to bring a hard drive.
-We recommend at least 500GB of free space for video storytelling participants, and 50GB for the shooting workshop.
+We recommend at least 400 GB of free space for video storytelling workshop, and 250 GB for the other workshops.

-QDo participants need to provide their own equipment?
+Do participants need to provide their own equipment?